skip to main content

 How to watch the Indy 500 for free

 The quickest and most convenient way to watch the Indy 500 for free is by signing up for a free trial from a live TV streaming service.
-Platforms like Fubo and DIRECTV STREAM often have trials lasting up to seven days that include FOX, FS1, and FS2.
+Platforms like Fubo and DIRECTV often have trials lasting around five days that include FOX, FS1, and FS2.
 Just be sure to cancel before the trial expires.

 Sometimes, you can also stream FOX Sports events for free for a limited duration on FOXSports.com and the FOX Sports app.
 But I wouldn’t rely on this “preview pass” method for race day, unless you only care about the ending.
-You’ll need to sign in with a TV provider for total access.
+You’ll need to sign in with a TV provider to get full access.

 FOX Sports' preview pass displays a countdown timer during an IndyCar Series replay.